ammatinho/TGIF-Project-Resources/README.md

 NOTE: If live data is not loading, API key might have expired!!!!!

-Created a Congressional tracking web site for Transparent Government in Fact (TGIF), a non-partisan non-profit organization working to increase the public’s involvement in government.
+Created a Congressional tracking web site for Transparent Government in Fact (TGIF), a non-partisan non-profit organisation working to increase the public’s involvement in government.

 Steps of the process: